5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 | Chinese | Queens | 30.77 | 9,399 |
 | South Asian | Bronx | 29.75 | 293 |

-**South Asian** (Bangladeshi, Pakistani and Indian combined) is the standout poor performer, appearing in four of the five boroughs and peaking in Queens (37.1 across 2,415 inspections). **African** produces the single worst cuisine/borough score in the dataset in Manhattan (38.6 across 574 inspections), and is also high in the Bronx.
+**South Asian** is the standout poor performer, appearing in four of the five boroughs and peaking in Queens (37.1 across 2,415 inspections). **African** produces the single worst cuisine/borough score in the dataset in Manhattan (38.6 across 574 inspections), and is also high in the Bronx.
 Both groups rest on far larger samples than the individual cuisine labels did before grouping, making the finding more reliable.

 **Best performing cuisine groups:** high-volume groups such as American, Beverages & Snacks and Sandwiches/Soups/Salads consistently sit at the lower end of the average score ranking (lower = better), largely driven by chains with standardised processes and high inspection volumes.
 American in the Bronx, for example, averages 19.94 across 4,064 inspections.